• Home

 2.6 Diet

-Next, we will consider changes in the dining environment due to the COVID-19 pandemic.
+Next, we will examine the changes in eating habits due to the COVID-19 pandemic.
 First, we will analyze the responses of second- to fourth-year students who are accustomed to university life.

-For first-year students, April is a time when their eating environment changes significantly as they move on to higher education, even under normal circumstances without COVID-19.
-Since it is difficult to determine the extent to which COVID-19 has had an impact, we have not provided a graph.
-The trends are roughly the same as for second- to fourth-year students, but those living alone tend to cook more at home and eat less, which is somewhat more noticeable than for older students .
+For first-year students, April is a time when their eating habits change significantly due to entering higher education, even under normal circumstances without COVID-19.
+Therefore, it is difficult to determine the extent to which COVID-19 has had an impact, and thus graphs are not provided.
+The trend is almost the same as for second- to fourth-year students, butthe increase in self-cooking opportunities and decrease in food intake among those living alone are slightly more pronounced than among upperclassmen.

 Return to Table of Contents